ayushanand18/as-http3lib/README.md

 # as-http3lib
-An HTTP/3 only server library written in pure Go.
+An HTTP/1.1 + HTTP/2 + HTTP/3 server library written in pure Go.

 > Note: The previous version of this lib was written in C++, but
 > has since been rewritten in Golang